 Inner city transportation

-There are also bicycles (Mobius Bike) and electric scooters (Bolt and CityBee) available for rent throughout Tallinn city centre and areas around it during summer time.
+There are also bicycles and electric scooters (Bolt and Tuul) available for rent throughout Tallinn city centre and areas around it during summer time.
 To use the scooters or bikes, just download the corresponding app, scan the scooter/bike and start riding.
 Make sure you check the map in the app to make sure where you can leave the bike/scooter.

 Tartu – A ticket purchased from the driver (at the price of €2) will grant you the right for one ride.
-Public transport ticket information and fares are published on their website and schedules of public transport by route/stops can be found here.
+Public transport ticket information and fares are published on their website, you can also check out schedules of public transport by route/stops.
 University students are offered a discount when buying a single ticket, 10-day ticket or 30-day ticket (valid upon presentation of a school or university student card).

 Tartu also has a Smart Bike Share system with 750 bikes (510 electrical, 240 regular) in 69 stations across the city.

 Membership prices: 30€ (annual membership), 10€ (weekly membership), 5€ (daily membership).
 All memberships include unlimited 60-minute rides, which means you can ride as many times per day as you wish, and the first 60 minutes of each ride are included in the membership fee.
 Rides longer than 60 minutes are subject to extended use charges (€ 1 per every additionally started 60 minutes).
 For more information about Tartu Smart Bike Share visit the webpage ratas.tartu.ee.